nnainsukha/coding_task_nehanainsukha/README.md

 # 2. Bonus Task: Generating reports every minute using data of last five minutes

    link to run first script: https://repl.it/@NehaNainsukha/bonustaskpothi#main.py

-	copy and paste in the browser and hit run, it will automatically install required libraries and modules and wait for a minute to 		let it generate the first report.
+   copy and paste in the browser and hit run, it will automatically install required libraries and modules and wait for a minute to let it generate the first report

 **a.
 How to run it in Terminal**